hamDrambus/Geant4_LAr_NBrS/Readme.txt

 1) c++ Boost.
 Headers are enough, no need for compiling it.
 2) Geant4 (only v11.0 was used and tested).
 Do not forget to run '$source ../bin/geant4.sh' and to add Geant4's library path to LD_LIBRARY_PATH.
 Best to add 'source ../bin/geant4.sh' to startup script in /etc/profile.d/

-Required for the project overall but not used in compilation of C++ code:
+Required/recommended for the project overall but not used in compilation of C++ code:
 1) CERN ROOT is strongly recommended to analyze obtained data with root_scripts/*.
 Alternatively, it can be done by hand using text output of Geant4_simulation (do note QE and PDE issue discussed below).
 2) FreeCAD, view3dscene or something else is recommended to view VRML2FILE (g4.wrl) visualization output.
 Otherwise refer to Geant4 visualization (configured from vis.mac)
 3) Gmsh v4 is required to create THGEM cell mesh (.geo file->.msh).
 Gmsh v3 does not have mesh options setups from .geo file (could not find its documentation) so it won't work properly.
-4) Elmer is required to calculate electric fields in cell using Gmsh output (.msh + .sif -> .results, .header, .nodes, .elements, .boundary).
+4) Elmer is required to calculate electric fields in the cell using Gmsh output (.msh + .sif -> .results, .header, .nodes, .elements, .boundary).
 5) Python3 is strongly recommended to run simulation scripts (RunSimulation.py) which streamline the workflow.
 In particular, they invoke Gmsh and Elmer if correct script set-up and input files are used.
 After electric fields are calculated, settings.xml is automatically generated from template settings using the field maps files.
 Finally, c++ geant4 simulation is run using generated field maps and settings.
 The scripts are very readable and thus new simulation cases can be added as needed.
 6) gnuplot is recommended to quickly plot some simple files (such as electric fields).
 There are some functions in the c++ program which plot data by connecting to gnuplot with pipe.
-Not required for running the application.
+Not required for running the application but is required for plotting functions.

 =================================================
-To compile Geant4 code run cmake to create makefile:
+To compile this code run cmake to create makefile:

 mkdir build
 cd build